 Atari had a sales pitch that said, “Have you played Atari today?” and as 1983 wore on, the answer more and more frequently became “no.” Atari made computers too, but it was Commodore, Apple, and Tandy that got the lion’s share of 1980s home computer sales.
 Don’t get me wrong.
 We didn’t all wake up on January 1, 1983 and move the Atari to the basement.
 Some people didn’t move theirs until 1984, even.
 It was more a matter of people noticing they weren’t playing as much, so they’d move it to free up space in the living room.
 Or maybe they got a VCR and didn’t know you could connect both of them to the same TV, so they moved the Atari to make room for the VCR, since they would use it more.
 If you bought a computer and a VCR, that aging Atari became the odd one out.

-As 1983 wore on, Atari games landed in discount bins, or sat in warehouses for years.
+As 1983 wore on, Atari games landed in discount bins in stores like Kay Bee, or sat in warehouses for years.
 Atari was losing money, so that was why they buried a bunch of unmovable inventory in a New Mexico landfill to get Warner quick tax writeoff.
 That was the stuff they found this past weekend.

 I was still finding Atari 2600 cartridges, new in shrinkwrap, in closeout stores in the mid 1990s, so burying that inventory in 1983 probably wasn’t a bad idea.